Estikno/PaintballOnline/README.md

 Welcome to Paintball Online!
 This project is a simple and fast-paced multiplayer paintball game built using Unity.
 It was developed for a school project and in order to learn about networking.

+You can check the [releases](https://github.com/Estikno/PaintballOnline/releases/tag/v0.9) page if you want the server and client already compiled and ready to excecute.

 <!-- Getting Started -->
 ## 	:toolbox: Getting Started